nmshd/documentation/_includes/scenarios/integrate/sending-messages-with-attachments.md

-**Attention: Site Under Construction**
-Please note that this page is currently under construction, and we are actively working on updates to enhance your experience.
-During this period, you encounter incomplete sections or temporary disruptions.
-If you have any urgent inquiries or need specific information, please feel free to contact us directly.
-We apologize for any inconvenience and look forward to unveiling the updated site soon.
-{: .notice--warning}
+{% include warnings/documentation-is-prerelease %}

-The Connector can send and receive messages with attachments using REST requests and file IDs, which are first uploaded and encrypted on the Platform.
-Messages can be queried and downloaded, and the Connector pulls for new messages periodically.
+The Connector can send and receive Messages with attachments using enmeshed Files, which are first uploaded and encrypted on the Platform.
+Files send and received with this approach are primarily meant for single-purpose uses, as they cannot be easily shared by the sending/receiving Identity without further ado.

 ## Upload Files

-In order to submit attachments/files via message, they have to be first uploaded to the Connector.
-The files are then encrypted and uploaded to the Platform, which results in a FileId for every file.
-These FileIds can then be used as attachments to send messages with attachments.
+In order to submit Files via Message, they have to be first uploaded to the Connector.
+The Files are then encrypted and uploaded to the Platform, which results in a unique FileId for every File.
+These FileIds can then be used as attachments to send Messages with attachments.

 ## Download Attachments of Messages

-The metadata of attachments can be found within the message, the actual files/binaries must be downloaded separately.
+The metadata of attachments can be found within the respective Message, the actual content if the File must be downloaded separately.